 This total cost obviously does not include costs of entertainment, shopping, or tourist travel; participants should budget accordingly if they wish to be able to do any of these.
 Because an important part of a study-abroad trip is the opportunity to get off campus and engage with locals, we do strongly recommend taking at least a small amount of spending money (perhaps $50/week) to cover local travel, small purchases, etc.

-All students will receive a Chinese government scholarship provided through the Canada Learning Initiative in China (CLIC) program.
+For all full-time students who are Canadian citizens and have never participated before in the Harbin program, you will receive a Chinese government scholarship provided through the Canada Learning Initiative in China (CLIC) program.
 In addition to providing a complete rebate of almost all fees associated with the program, these scholarships provide a living stipend of 3000RMB for one month (about $600).
+Students will usually receive the living stipend by cash in the first week of the program.

-In addition to those scholarships, we have been granted $20,000 in scholarship funds from the university’s China Institute for 2017.
-This $20,000 will be given out as an additional $500 scholarship to forty participants.
+In addition to the above CLIC and Education Abroad scholarships, we are granted for $20,000 in scholarship funds from the university’s China Institute for 2020.
+This $20,000 will be given out as an additional $500 scholarship to 40 participants.
 If there are more than forty applications, these $500 scholarships will be awarded by a judgment of our department partially based upon academic merit, and partially on the basis of seeking even representation from across the university.

 There is no separate scholarship application.
 All applicants to the summer program will automatically be considered for all available scholarships.
 When we notify you of the results of the application, we will tell you exactly how much scholarship money we are able to offer you, so that you can have a clear idea about costs before you are asked to make a formal commitment to join the program.

-For further information, contact Prof. Daniel Fried at email@example.com
+For further information, contact Ms. Li Yang at firstname.lastname@example.org

 Or see our Facebook page: www.facebook.com/uofasummerinchina